alexandargyurov/ct.nakama/README.md

 ## Example Usage:
 ⚠️ Not all properties and functions have been documented!

-You can access the global variable called `Nokama` anywhere in ct.js.
-This is the class which provides you with all the functionality of Nokama.
+You can access the global variable called `Nakama` anywhere in ct.js.
+This is the class which provides you with all the functionality of Nakama.

 |Property|Description|
 |--|--|